-In many circumstances, highway carriers are using chassis of local licensees to service customers of local licensees.
-When the highway carrier is returning the empty container to a dry terminal, unfortunately sometimes it arises complaints that a licensee is using an off-dock carrier for local work when it's actually highway work.
+In many circumstances, highway carriers are using chassis of local licensees to service customers that are on the long haul.
+When the highway carrier is returning the empty container to a dry terminal, unfortunately sometimes it arises complaints that a licensee is using an off-dock carrier for local work when it's for highway work.

-Unfortunately, these complaints then initiate an OBCCTC investigation, and the local licensee then has to bear the burden of a) the risk of not being eligible for additional tags and b) saddled with the administrative costs associated with an unnecessary investigation, which can often take months to complete.
+Unfortunately, these complaints then initiate an OBCCTC investigation, and the local licensee then has to bear the burden a) the risk of not being eligible for additional tags and b) saddled with the administrative costs associated with an unnecessary investigation, which can often take months to complete.